Bishopstown: Education

 The main Cork campus of the Munster Technological University (MTU) is located in the area.
 The secondary schools of Coláiste an Spioraid Naoimh, Mount Mercy College, and Bishopstown Community School are also located here, along with a number of other schools.
 Coláiste an Spioraid Naoimh is the biggest secondary school in Bishopstown with over 700 boy students.

 Due to its proximity to MTU and University College Cork (UCC), Bishopstown is home to a student population who live in privately rented houses and student apartment complexes.

 The 43rd Cork Scout Group is based in Bishopstown, and is a member of Scouting Ireland.

 Industry and employment

 As a suburban area, Bishopstown has a significant proportion of its population working in Cork City Centre.
-The suburb has a number of retail centres such as Tesco, Aldi, Dunnes Stores, MTU and a number of restaurants and bars in the centre of Bishopstown.
+The suburb has a number of retail centres such as Tesco, Aldi, Lidl, Dunnes Stores, MTU and a number of restaurants and bars in the centre of Bishopstown.

 An IDA Ireland centre and the Cork Training Centre are also in the area, along with local business parks at Sarsfield Road and on Model Farm Road.
 Companies based there include Boston Scientific.

+A research and innovation centre, Cork Science Park, is in development in Curraheen, on the western side of the Bishopstown.